How much of my portfolio should be in stocks and how much in fixed income?

-The basic definition of a capital is something that generates cash.
-So both capitals — financial and human — produce cash flows.
+The basic definition of financial capital is something that generates cash.
+So both capital — financial and human — produce cash flows.

 However, human capital, unlike financial capital, has a finite life.
-For most people, the earning from profession/job/business ceases after a certain age.
+For most people, the earnings from a profession/job/business cease after a certain age.